nbergeland/UniqueBizFinder/README.md

 # UniqueBizFinder
-Find businesses which exist in one market, but not another
+Finds businesses which exist in one market, but not another.
+Example used is Fargo, ND vs. Grand Forks, ND.

 # Code Notebook